Strayker-Software/Binder/README.md

 # Binder

-.NET Core Windows Forms app for TODO task managment.
-To create task are needed only three parts of data: task description, deadline date with hour and if task should be done today.
-Simple interface can display many tabpages with tables.
+Cross-platform solution for task-oriented data management, supporting Windows, Linux, macOS, Android and iOS.
+Basic tasks are built up with name, start date and time and category, for organising your tasks.
+Every tab in UI represents single category.
+You can sync data via centralised server or between devices via LAN connection.
+Binder is great to manage your projects pages on GitHub Projects - notes, columns made easy.

 ![binder.png](binder.png)

 # Usage of Binder

-Make sure you have installed .NET Core at least 3.1.
+Make sure you have installed .NET Core Runtime at least version 3.1.
-Than just download the newest version from [Release](https://github.com/StraykerPL/Binder/releases) page.
+Than just download the newest stable version from [Release](https://github.com/StraykerPL/Binder/releases) page.
 For detailed info look into user's documentation.

-# TODO
+# Disclaimer about Description

-[List](https://github.com/StraykerPL/Binder/blob/master/docs/TODO.md) of what I would like to be done in Binder and it's repository!
+For active state of development, there's only one, Windows-based version of Binder.
+All sync options are planned on future development.
+GitHub access is not yet available.
+Description is prepared for final project state - version 1.0.0 of all clients and server solution.

 # Contact